 We have been reaching out to notable communications professionals to ask them a few questions about their experiences and interests, with the goal of providing some insights to others in the industry.
-For the April edition of ‘Questions for the PR Industry’ we chatted with Krystal Covington, Director of PR at Natural Grocers and Founder and CEO of Women of Denver.
-Krystal is an expert in the art of influence, and personal branding.
-She has led the launch of multi-million dollar projects and worked directly with CEOs of small and large businesses.
-She is also a TEDx presenter, national speaker and trainer.
+For the June edition of ‘Questions for the PR Industry’ we chatted with Sheri Doyle, who has worked in various communications positions for provincial governments across Canada, and helped lead the Government of Alberta’s social media response during the 2016 Wood Buffalo wildfire.